bitfireAT/webdav-push/content.md

 # Web Push transport {#transport-web-push}

-WebDAV-Push can be used with Web Push {{RFC8030}} to deliver WebDAV-Push notifications directly to compliant user agents, like Web browsers which come with their own push service infrastructure.
+WebDAV-Push can be used with Web Push {{RFC8030}} as a transport to deliver WebDAV-Push notifications directly to compliant user agents, like Web browsers which come with their own push service infrastructure.
 Currently (2024), all major browsers support Web Push.

 When the Web Push transport is used for WebDAV-Push,

-* RFC 8030 defines how to generate subscriptions and send push messages,
+* {{RFC8030}} defines how to generate subscriptions and send push messages,
-* the WebDAV-Push server acts as RFC 8030 Application Server,
+* the WebDAV-Push server acts as Web Push application server,
-* the WebDAV client (or a redirect proxy) acts as RFC 8030 User Agent.
+* the WebDAV client (or a redirect proxy) acts as Web Push user agent.

 Corresponding terminology:

-* (WebDAV-Push) _push subscription_ ↔ (RFC 8030) _push resource_
+* (WebDAV-Push) push subscription ↔ (Web Push) push resource
-* (WebDAV-Push) _push server_ ↔ (RFC 8030) _application server_
+* (WebDAV-Push) push server ↔ (Web Push) application server
-* (WebDAV-Push) _push client_ (or _redirect proxy_) ↔ (RFC 8030) _user agent_
+* (WebDAV-Push) push client (or redirect proxy) ↔ (Web Push) user agent

-Usage of Message Encryption {{RFC8291}} and VAPID {{RFC8292}} is RECOMMENDED.
+Usage of message encryption {{RFC8291}} and VAPID {{RFC8292}} is RECOMMENDED.
 If future protocol extensions become used by push services, WebDAV-Push servers should implement them as well, if applicable.

-A WebDAV-Push server should use the collection topic as `Topic` header in push messages to replace previous notifications for the same collection.
+A WebDAV-Push server SHOULD use the collection topic as `Topic` header in push messages to replace previous notifications for the same collection.

 > [Non-normative, should probably be removed] **NOTE**: {{UnifiedPush}} (UP) is a specification which is intentionally designed as a 100% compatible subset of Web Push, together with a software that can be used to implement these documents.
 From a WebDAV-Push server perspective, UP endpoints can be seen as Web Push resources.